 The Backstory: In an unnamed port town on the Caribbean Sea, which some say is based on Cartagena, Colombia, Gabriel García Márquez creates a love story between Florentino Ariza and Fermina Daza that spans their lifetimes at the turn of the century.
 A secret relationship blossoms when Florentino and Fermina are young, and it continues by telegraph when her father finds out about the relationship and forces her to move away.
 It would seem like things would work out as soon as these two characters grew up, but that's not what happens.
 Instead, this novel explores life's unexpected turns, and what can be done with (a lot) of patience.

 A Heart-Tugging Quote: "For they had lived together long enough to know that love, was always love, anytime and anyplace, but it was more solid the closer it came to death."

 The Romantic Partners: Eleanor and Park, of course

-The Backstory: Eleanor and Park are 16-year-old students living in Omaha, Nebraska, when they meet on a school bus in 1986.
-The both don't fit in, and maybe that's why a quick friendship turns into the type of romance that even makes hand holding feel especially intimate.
+The Backstory: Eleanor and Park are 16-year-old students living in Omaha, Nebraska when they meet on a school bus in 1986.
+Both don't fit in, and maybe that's why a quick friendship turns into the type of romance that even makes hand-holding feel especially intimate.
 Bullies and parents give this story its fair share of drama over the course of a year, but the innocent acceptance between the two eponymous characters make this a simple love story that'll remind you of how fun and difficult a first romance can be.